mreinstein/wag/README.md

 This tool is inspired by assetgraph and assetgraph-builder.

 ### features
-* fast
-* simple API, only 500 lines of code
 * renames files based on their MD5 hash so they can be cached forever
+* compresses css, javascript, and images (jpg, png, svg)
 * prefixes assets with an optional CDN host
-* compresses css, javascript, and images (jpg, png, svg)
+* simple API, only 500 lines of code

 ### usage